Chaffelson/nipyapi/resources/docker/tox-full/readme.md

 - ```docker-compose stop```

-## Environment Details

-- Apache NiFi 1.2.0 available on port 10120
-- Apache NiFi 1.4.0 available on port 10140
-- Apache NiFi 1.5.0 available on port 8080
-- Apache NiFi-Registry 0.1.0 available on port 18080

 ### Notes
-Where possible the latest version will be available on the defaul port, with older versions on identifiable ports for back testing
+Where possible the latest version will be available on the default port, with older versions on identifiable ports for back testing